danielebottigliengo/misc.scripts/README.md

 # misc.scripts
-A collection of scripts on statistical methods.
+This repository contains a collection of scripts that implement various statistical methods.